-Legal and professional expenses related to administering the trust or for the trust beneficiary Income taxes owed on income earned by the trust or assigned to the trust.
+the trust or assigned to the trust. the trust or assigned to the trust.
 Investment fees related to administering the trust.
 Reasonable professional expenses, for example accounting and attorney fees, related to administering the trust.
 Guardianship and conservatorship fees for the trust beneficiary based on the fair market value of the services provided.
-Medical expenses Health insurance premiums, medically necessary medical expenses, and special medical needs of the customer, including: • Expenses to make the home accessible to the customer. • Purchase and maintenance of a specially equipped vehicle, if titled to the trust or a lien is placed on the title by the trust for the purchase price of the vehicle. • Durable medical equipment. • Over the counter supplies and medications including diapers, lotions, and cleansing wipes. • Personal care service when determined medically necessary by the beneficiary's physician.
-The services must be provided by an NOTE Payments for personal care services provided by a financially responsible relative cannot be higher than the AHCCCS fee for service rate.
-Spouse or family maintenance allowance Payment for the maintenance needs of a spouse or other dependent as described in MA1201C from the trust income.
+Medical expenses Health insurance premiums, medically necessary medical expenses, and special medical needs of the customer, including: Expenses to make the home accessible to the customer.
+Purchase and maintenance of a specially equipped vehicle, if titled to the trust or a lien is placed on the title by the trust for the purchase price of the vehicle.
+Durable medical equipment.
+Over the counter supplies and medication including diapers, lotions, and cleansing wipes.
+Personal care service when determined medically necessary by the beneficiary's physician.
+The services must be provided by an necessary medical expenses, and special medical needs of the customer, including: • Expenses to make the home accessible to the customer. • Purchase and maintenance of a specially equipped vehicle, if titled to the trust or a lien is placed on the title by the trust for the purchase price of the vehicle. • Durable medical equipment. • Over the counter supplies and medication including diapers, lotions, and cleansing wipes. • Personal care service when determined medically necessary by the beneficiary's physician.
+The services must be provided by an , , , Investment fees related to administering the trust.
+Reasonable professional expenses, for example accounting and attorney fees, related to administering the trust.
+Guardianship and conservatorship fees for the trust beneficiary based on the fair services provided by a financially responsib Medical expenses necessary medical expenses, and special medical needs of the customer, including: Expenses to make the home accessible to the customer.
+Purchase and maintenance of a specially equipped vehicle, if titled to the trust or a lien is placed on the title by the trust for the purchase price of the vehicle.
+Durable medical equipment.
+Over the counter supplies and medications including diapers, lotions, and cleansing wipes.
+Personal care service when determined medically necessary by the beneficiary's physician.
+The services must be provided by an NOTE Payments for personal care services provided by a financially responsible relative cannot be higher than the AHCCCS Spouse or family maintenance allowance Payment for the maintenance needs of a spouror other dependent as described in MA1201C from the trust income. •